slonigiraf/whitepaper/slonigiraf/ENG.md

 | TOTAL       | 3,160,273,551 |        |        |          98,343,946,528   |

 *Table 8.
 Money needed to drive the Slonigiraf system*

+## Inflation effect of giving money out to students

 ## Long lasting effect of education improvement